mikecali/glusterfs-pacemakerHA/README.md

 # glusterfs-pacemakerHA

-Playbooks created to deploy Centos 7.2 on via Vagrant and Ansible
+Playbooks created to deploy glusterfs+pacemaker on Centos 7.2 via Vagrant using Ansible

 This playbook will create 3 node glusterfs with Active-passive clustering using pacemaker